chadevanssf/flow-launch-utilities/README.md

 # flow-launch-utilities

-A collection of useful abilties when luanching flows.
+A collection of useful capabilities when luanching flows from Lighting Experience and Lightning Communities.

 ## One Click Deploy

 [![Deploy](https://deploy-to-sfdx.com/dist/assets/images/DeployToSFDX.svg)](https://deploy-to-sfdx.com)

+See [Developer Information](#developer-information) for more deployment options, like for SFDX CLI.

+## Component Inventory

+### flowWithUrlParams

+Ever wanted to pass in variable from a community url into your flow as parameters?
+Grabs the defined list of url parameters and provides them to your flow, mapped to your input variables.

+*Community Only*

+### flowModalFromButton

+Need to launch a flow inside of a modal dialog box?
+Puts your flow into a dialog box that is lanched from button.

+### flowModalFromButtonGroup

+Want the same functionality as flowButtonIntoModal, but for a button group?
+Puts your flows into a dialog box that is launched from one of a number of buttons.

+## Developer Information

-## Setup using SFDX CLI
+### Setup using SFDX CLI

 1. Log into DevHub, if not already logged in
 1. Create a scratch org